-Like any good engineer the first thing that you should do after unboxing your HomeTroller is to take it apart.
-In this case I had two motives, first, I wanted to make a backup of the SD Card that runs the Raspberry Pi.
+Like any good engineer, the first thing I did after unboxing the HomeTroller was to take it apart.
+In this case, I had two motives.
+First, I wanted to make a backup of the SD Card that runs the Raspberry Pi.
 Second, I am always interested in what can be learned by looking inside.
-In this case you have fairly normal Rasberry Pi with a nicely executed case.
+In this case, you have fairly normal Rasberry Pi with a nicely executed case.
 The case was held together with 4 screws on the back.
 It included a cover for the SD card (in the lower left of the photo).
 The interesting thing – to me anyway – was the clear plastic LED guides.
 You can see them in the upper right.
 Their function is to redirect the light of the LEDs to come through the top of the case so as to be visible on the outside.

 All that being said, it is good to make a backup of the SD Card before you start.
-For this task (on my Windows 8.1 PC) I used Win32 Disk Imager which can be downloaded from their Sourceforge website.
-If you have a Mac or a Linux computer you can find the instructions for this process on the Raspberry Pi website.
-The process is straight forward, first insert the SD Card and figure out which drive letter it was assigned using the Windows explorer.
+For this task (on my Windows 8.1 PC) I used the Win32 Disk Imager, which can be downloaded from their Sourceforge website.
+If you have a Mac or a Linux computer, you can find the instructions for this process on the Raspberry Pi website.
+The process is straight forward.
+First, insert the SD Card and figure out which drive letter it was assigned using the Windows explorer.
 Then enter the destination file (in my case hometroller.img on the desktop), select the “copy” check box, then press read.
-A few minutes later you will have a binary image file of the card which can be restored to your SD card (or another one) using the reverse process.
+A few minutes later, you will have a binary image file of the card which can be restored to your SD card (or another one) using the reverse process.

-After you have completed the backup process, reassemble the whole thing, plug in the power and an ethernet cable.
+After you have completed the backup process, reassemble the whole thing and plug in the power and an ethernet cable.
 The RPi will then boot and join your network using DHCP to get its IP address.
-After a couple of minutes you will be able to access the webserver running on the RPi.
+After a couple of minutes, you will be able to access the webserver running on the RPi.
 To find your HomeTroller, go website http://find.homeseer.com and it will search your network.
-In this case you can see that I have two of them plugged in.
+In this case, you can see that I have two of them plugged in.

 Click on IP address and your browser will open up a web page on the HomeTroller to setup the accounts and passwords.

 The next step is to setup your HomeTroller.
-To do this go to Tools->setup
+To do this, go to Tools->setup.
+Then: